mnalk/dataviz-project-template-proposal/README.md

 ```

-Also, you can study the [source](https://raw.githubusercontent.com/curran/dataviz-project-template-proposal/master/README.md) to figure out Markdown formatting.
-You can use the GitHub built-in editor to edit the document.
+Also, you can find the proof of concept visualization of this data here [source]https://vizhub.com/mnalk/86cf45b181914194852f165c5146c597

 ## Questions & Tasks